Ongoing projects

 A British Association for Neonatal Neurodevelopmental Follow-Up (BANNFU) framework for practice

-I am co-leading the development of this national framework alongside Dr Louise Leven and Dr Monica Negoita.
+I co-lead the development of this national framework alongside Dr Louise Leven and Dr Monica Negoita.
 The working group includes representatives from various medical specialities, allied health professionals, psychologists, teachers, and parents of those born preterm.

 NeoTRIPs